sundaysenergy/uc_wishlist/README.txt

 3. FEATURES

 This module enables users to create a gift list for use as a personal shopping list or a public gift registry.
-An 'add to wish list' button is added wherever there is an 'add to cart' button.
+An 'Add to wish list' button is added wherever there is an 'Add to cart' button.

 4. DEVELOPMENT